eric12345566/physicalFCUassignment/README.md

     python3 main.py

-it will show is web browser (if you're os are windows, maybe will show with the native desktop screen).
+it will show in web browser (if you're os are windows, maybe will show with the native desktop screen).

 enjoy!